All Episodes

 You avoided the media drive-by, and you are living your life, not living media.

-A quick time out as we uh move on.
+A quick timeout as we move on.

-I have other things.
+I have other story here.

 This is from the New York Sun today.

-The sighting of the monitors in Dubai re-emphasize that the President and the State Department believe that the United Arab Emirates is a strong American ally in the war on terror at a time in a Dubai government facing hostilities over the port deal.
+The sighting of the monitors in Dubai re-emphasized that the President and the State Department believe that the United Arab Emirates is a strong American ally in the war on terror at a time in a Dubai government facing hostilities over the port deal.

 Bottom line is this, ladies and gentlemen.